nlon982/lab-end2end/README.md

-Lab - JPA and end-to-end web service development
+Lab05 - JPA and end-to-end web service development
 ==========

 Before you start